sabbirsam/wp-error-log/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

+Effortlessly track and manage errors on your WordPress site.
+Streamline the debugging process with Easy Error Log.

 == Description ==

 Presenting "Easy Error Log" – Your Budget-Friendly Answer to Seamless Debugging for your WordPress site.